chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - This approach maintains parser consistency while handling pattern matching

 4. **Operator-Based Solution:**
-   - Treat 'match' as a special operator with unique precedence rules
+   - Treat 'match' as an identifier like any other in the parsing phase
-   - Define its behavior in terms of general operator handling
+   - Parser produces a flat OpSeq without any special treatment for 'match'
+   - No precedence or operator special handling occurs in the parser
+   - All semantic meaning, including 'match' behavior, is determined in later passes
+   - This maintains the strict separation of parsing from semantic analysis

+5. **Whitespace with Newline Flag:**
+   - Instead of creating a separate `Token.Newline` class, enhance `Token.Whitespace` with a boolean flag
+   - Add a `canActAsNewline` flag to indicate if this whitespace contains characters that can terminate expressions
-   - This keeps the parser more uniform with fewer special cases
+   - This simplifies tokenization while still providing the necessary information to the parser
+   - Reduces token type proliferation and maintains a cleaner token hierarchy
+   - Parser can check `token.isWhitespace && token.canActAsNewline` when making termination decisions
+   - Avoids the overhead of creating a completely new token type while gaining the same benefits

-**Recommended Approach:** After evaluating the tradeoffs, the **Operator-Based Solution** provides the best balance between maintaining uniform symbol treatment and addressing the pattern matching needs.
-This approach aligns with Chester's core design principles while still handling the unique structure of pattern matching expressions.
+**Recommended Approach:** After evaluating the tradeoffs, the **Whitespace with Newline Flag** approach for newline detection combined with the standard operator sequence handling provides the best balance.
+This approach maintains Chester's core design principles of uniform symbol treatment and strict separation of parsing from operator semantics.

 #### Integration with Existing Code:

 The proposed changes will affect several components of the current codebase:

-1. **Impact on Operator Precedence Resolution:**
+1. **Consistency with Operator Handling:**
-   - The operator-based approach will integrate with the existing precedence resolution system
-   - 'match' will be defined with a specific precedence level (lower than most operators)
+   - The parser will continue to treat all symbols uniformly, including 'match'
-   - Existing precedence rules won't need modification, only the addition of the 'match' operator
+   - No special precedence rules will be added in the parser itself
+   - Pattern matching will be represented as a standard OpSeq in the AST
+   - Any special handling of 'match' will occur in subsequent passes, not in the parser

 2. **Interaction with Block Parsing:**
-   - Block parsing will remain largely unchanged
+   - Block parsing will remain unchanged
-   - The association between match and its block will be handled at the operator level
-   - No special cases needed within the block parser itself
+   - The parser will create a standard OpSeq structure for match expressions
+   - Semantic analysis of pattern matching occurs after parsing, not during

 #### Performance Considerations: